 - A health and welfare LPA gives a named person(s) the authority to make decisions that affect your well-being if you are no longer able to do this for yourself.

 LPA must be registered with the Office of Public Guardian.
-This costs £110 per LPA and usually takes about six weeks.
+This costs £82 per LPA (there are exemptions and reductions) and can take up to 20 weeks.